This activated charcoal jelly face mask kinda looks and feels like black slime.

 Result: silky smooth, balanced skin!

-If you like this DIY, then don’t forget to put a pin on it 🙂
+If you like this DIY, than don’t forget to put a pin on it 🙂